Menu

 Man traveling by airplane.
 Tired passenger sleeping in airport terminal.

-With the holidays in full swing, you may be planning your travel and visits to see family and loved ones.
+With vacations in full swing, you may be planning your travel and visits to see family and loved ones.
 If your plans include traveling to different time zones, you may be wondering how you're going to adjust your sleep schedule and what tips will help you with avoiding jet lag.

 Jet lag is a common issue when it comes to planning vacations, but there are some simple jet lag tips to help you avoid feeling the negative effects during and after your getaway.